 - The Department for Education has not previously paid for their NPQ course.

 *In the South West, these areas are: Weymouth and Portland; West Somerset; Torridge and Swindon.
 (If you are a participant from one of these areas, we will contact you upon application regarding reimbursement of course fees when further information has been released from the DfE.)

 Making your application

-The application windows for this round are now closed and reopen on 23rd April 2019 in readiness for an autumn 2019 start.
+The application windows for this round is now open in readiness for an autumn 2019 start.
 The window for application closes on the 16th September 2019 at 12.00pm